« Previous Page Table of Contents Next Page »

 they didn't have the temerity to enroll him in the Algemeiner Shul.
 They decided, in order to achieve their plan, that they needed to arrange a private teacher for him.
 Searching for one, they happened upon David Shpitzer, who was at that time a student in the Higher Gymnasium in Tarnow.

-Looking back, it was Kellner's parents engagement of a private teacher for their son's secular studies, that was a critical juncture in the life of young Kellner and absolutely determined his future.
+In retrospect, Kellner's parents' decision to hire a private teacher for their son's secular studies, marked a critical moment in young Kellner's life and decisively determined his future.

 As we have already written, ever since childhood, it was clear that Leon Kellner was gifted with extraordinary skill and intellectual abilities.
 He was very competent in all of his studies.
 No wonder, that to the great satisfaction of his private teacher (whom Leon's parents used to call 'The German Teacher') the young pupil made great progress in his secular studies.
 He exhibited a particular interest in geography and foreign languages.

-Insofar as young Kellner learned secular studies very diligently and dedicated many hours of each day to it, he didn't for any time period stop learning Tanach and Talmud.
-His parents wanted to encourage him in that direction and enrolled him to study with Rabbi Yeshua Mann, who was considered to be among the wisest Talmud scholars in Tarnow.
+Insofar as young Kellner learned secular studies very diligently and dedicated many hours each day to it, he didn't for any time period stop learning Tanach and Talmud.
+His parents wanted to encourage him in that direction and engaged Rabbi Yeshua Mann, who was considered to be among the wisest Talmud scholars in Tarnow, to study with Kellner.
 Only the older and most capable of the young men in Tarnow and the surrounding area were permitted to study with him.

-Among Rabbi Yeshua's older students Leibish (Leon) Kellner took the place of honor, even though he was the youngest one there.
-Because of his diligence, he quickly became the pride of Rabbi Yeshua, whom the young Kellner esteemed very much throughout his life, always recalling him fondly.
+Among Rabbi Yeshua's older students Leibish (Leon) Kellner held a place of highest honor, even though he was the youngest one there.
+Because of his diligence, he quickly became the pride of Rabbi Yeshua, whom the young Kellner held at highest esteem throughout his life, always recalling him fondly.
 However, with time, young Kellner developed a change in his views on the best method of learning Jewish and religious studies.
 The more he

 [Page 273]

 As chance would have it, while studying Tanach, young Kellner paused at the chapter that described the Garden of Eden, where the first human beings lived, Adam and Eve.
 He noticed the fact that, according to the Tanach, the Garden of Eden was located in the place from which four rivers flow, among them the Nile, Euphrates and Tigris.
-These various Tanach stories didn't much please the then 13-year-old Kellner, since from his geography lessons he already knew that the source of the Nile was not located in the same place, from where the Euphrates flows.
+These various Tanach stories didn't sit well with the then 13-year-old Kellner.
+From his geography lessons he already knew that the source of the Nile was not located in the same place from where the Euphrates flows.
 Disturbed, he turned to his father, Rafael Kellner, who also was knowledgeable in Tanach, and asked him to explain the discrepancy between the Tanach and geography.

 This infuriated the elder Kellner so much, that he gave his coddled son a slap on the face.
 He immediately fired the student who gave his son secular lessons, and destroyed all his non-Jewish books.

 But even this slap couldn't change Young Kellner's newly-held beliefs.
 Nor did it force him to abandon his secular studies.
 From now on he studied all secular studies on his own, without the help of the student tutor.
-He did this secretly, without any help at home and did so for the most part in the fields or in the meadows outside Tarnow, which wasn't difficult to find from the house on Koshover Street, where his parents lived.
+He did this secretly, without any help at home.
+He often did this in the fields or in the meadows surrounding Tarnow, which were easily accessible from the house on Koshover Street, where his parents lived.

 Once it happened that young Kellner was sitting in the meadow and studying Latin grammar.
 Tired from his studies, he fell asleep alongside his book.
 Just then a professor from the Tarnow Gymnasium happened by.
 Seeing a book alongside the sleeping Hasidic young man, he picked it up and was certain that this was a Latin grammar book.
 At that moment Kellner woke up and a conversation ensued between him and the professor, after which the professor was convinced, that the Hasidic young man had an exceptional understanding of the rules of Latin grammar.
 In the morning the professor told his students about the encounter with the Jewish boy and strongly praised him.
 The students in his class retold the story to their parents and eventually it reached Kellner's father and mother.